Overstay Vietnam Visa

 In case you lose your passport and stay beyond the visa valid date, go immediately to ward police and fill the Passport Lost Report and get confirmation sealed by the Ward Police.
 Then contact your Embassy in Vietnam for passport renewal which may take a few weeks.
 If your country does not have an embassy in Vietnam, you can contact the nearest Embassy in another country and ask for diplomatic note.

-Your embassy or consulate will issue a letter to Vietnam Immigration Department and requests their support for a new visa or travel document for you to exit the country.
+Your embassy or consulate will issue a letter to the Vietnam Immigration Department and request their support for a new visa or travel document for you to exit the country.
 You can then leave Vietnam using the new passport and exit visa.